tarantool/tarantool/doc/www/content/doc/box-protocol.rst

                                 XLOG / SNAP
 --------------------------------------------------------------------------------

-XLOG and SNAP have one format now.
-For example, they starts with:
+XLOG and SNAP have the same format.
+They start with:

 .. code-block:: bash